 Note: The worse the polishing (for example with a nylon brush) the faster they tarnish and the more complicated or even impossible to clean, hence the importance of not buying a brushed trunk.

-Above all, do not use a miror type household product.
+Above all, do not use miror type household products.
 Their oily formula stains leathers and leaves a whitish deposit on the fabrics, this damage is irreversible.

 Professional brass maintenance kit .
 We recommend maintenance cleaning every 5 to 8 months depending on the humidity levels of the ambient air.

 A brass with more than 10 years of oxidation.